isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 where we read `~` as "unifies to."
 In order to correctly determine if a constructor needs to exist in a pattern match, Agda must be able to syntactically assign an expression to each *metavariable* (here, `?a` and `?b`.)
-While we can use the first equation to unify `?a` with `x`, equation, there is no way to syntactically unify `?a + ?b` with `x`.
+While we can use the first equation to unify `?a` with `x`, there is no way to syntactically unify `?a + ?b` with `x`.
 Even after replacing `?a`, we get `x + ?b ~ x`.